fsciortino/Aurora/docs/install.rst

   python setup.py install

-and should do the magic.
+which should do the magic.

 Some users may want to have greater control over which compiler is being used for the installation; this can be most easily done by modifying the provided Makefile directly.
 After changing its top configuration lines, users can do::